future-wd/hugo-responsive-images/readme.md

 Displaying a placeholder image while the actual image is loading is dependent on the use of lazysizes.js for the purpose of swapping the image. `loading: lazysizes` must be set in site/page configuration, or per image.

 The configuration item `placeholder` has three options; `lqip`, `dominant` (dominant color used), or specify an image in the `assets/images/placeholder-images` directory, without the .gif extension.
+False can be used to override a placeholder configuration at a page or partial/shortcode level.

 The following colours (based on bootstrap) have been provided: